slowernews/wisdom-tldr/README.md

 ===
 ###On managing luck

 Unless you’re winning, most of life will seem hideously unfair to you.<br>
-But Luck is a pattern.
+But luck is a pattern.
 Don't worry, the pendulum will swing back your way eventually.

 > *'«Random» usually means that you haven’t looked long enough to see a pattern emerge.'*